People & Planet Student trustees

 Who can nominate themselves to be a student trustee?

-Anyone who is currently a student at a UK university or FE college and is involved in People & Planet on their campus can nominate themselves to be a student trustee.
+Any student involved in People & Planet on their campus can nominate themselves to be a student trustee.
 You don’t need to be part of an official People & Planet society on your campus, if you help run the Fossil Free, Divest Barclays, Sweatshop Free or Undoing Borders campaign on your campus (even if part of a different society) then you can nominate yourself.
 You have to be a current student when you nominate yourself but not for your two years as a student trustee (eg. you can nominate yourself to be a student trustee in your final year of university and be a student trustee for the next two years)

 What does being a student trustee involve?